Yiffer-xyz/yiffer.xyz-v3/db/README.md

 Should make this more easily configurable in the future, of course.
 Ideas for how to, or contributions, are very welcome.
 Probably some task running tool.

 ### Set up tables and test data
-`wrangler d1 execute yiffer-local-dev --local --file=db/schema.sql`
+`wrangler d1 execute yiffer-local-dev --file=db/schema.sql --local`

-`wrangler d1 execute yiffer-local-dev --local --file=db/testdata.sql`
+`wrangler d1 execute yiffer-local-dev --file=db/testdata.sql --local`

 If you've already got data but want to reset it, `wrangler d1 execute yiffer-local-dev --local --file=db/delete.sql`.
 This is very flaky/unreliable at the moment, often throwing dumb errors like `table main.XXXX does not exist`.
 Will figure out something more stable in the future.